srImathE satakOpAya nama:

 dhEvIm – full of radiance.

-nithyAnapAyinIm – always dwells with him, and is inseparable from him just as it says in vishNu purANam “vishNor SrIranapAyanIm”.
+nithyAnapAyinIm – always dwells with him, and is inseparable from him just as it says in vishNu purANam “vishNor SrIranapAyinIm”.

-niravadhyAm – without any defect; in other words, if all the qualities mentioned so far have been with her for her own sake, it would be considered a defect or shortcoming.
-But if these qualities are there for bringing succour to her followers, then it is said to be defect-free.
+niravadhyAm – without any defect; in other words, if all the qualities mentioned so far have been with her for her own sake, that would be considered as a defect or shortcoming.
+But if these qualities are there for bringing succour to her followers, then they are said to be defect-free.

-dhEvadhEva dhivya mahishIm – being the queen for the head of all the dhEvathAs; i.e. being pirAtti (consort) to perumAL.
+dhEvadhEva dhivya mahishIm – being the queen for the Lord of all the dhEvathAs; i.e. being pirAtti (consort) to perumAL.

 akhilajaganmAtharam – being the mother to all the beings (all the three types of AthmAs).
 She lives for the well-being of everyone.